ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <img align="center" src="https://github.com/ansel-z/CX4240-Cancer-Cell-Classfication-Project/blob/master/Figures/ALLvsHem_color.PNG">
 <br>

-# Feature Extractions
+# Feature Extraction
-The RGB cell images are converted to grayscale and binary for feature extractions.
+The RGB cell images are converted to grayscale and binary for feature extraction.
 The color images are used to extract color features, the grayscale images are used for texture features and the binary images are used for morphological features.

 <br>
 <img align="center" src="https://github.com/ansel-z/CX4240-Cancer-Cell-Classfication-Project/blob/master/Figures/ALLvsHem.PNG">

 In total, 9 Morphological, 21 texture, and 8 color features are extracted.
-After extraction, the features are scaled to lie in the interval [0,1] using min max scaling.
+After obtaining the numerical data, the features are scaled to lie in the interval [0,1] using min-max scaling.
 <center>

 |Morphologial                         |Texture                                             |Color                                    |